-On the other hand, one must decide whether one wants to have rigid concepts and/or roles, i.e., concepts/roles whose interpretation does not vary over time.
-For example, the concept Human and the role has\father should probably be rigid since a human being will stay a human being and have the same father over his/her life-time, whereas Conscious should be a flexible concept (i.e., not rigid) since someone that is conscious at the moment need not always by conscious.
+Conscious should be flexible (i.e., not rigid) since someone who is conscious at the moment need not always by conscious.
 Similarly, insured\by should be modeled as a flexible role.
 Using a logic that cannot enforce rigidity of concepts/roles may result in unintended models, and thus prevent certain useful inferences to be drawn.
-For example, the concept description $\exists$ has\father.Human $\sqcap \diamondsuit (\forall$ has\father. $\neg$ Human) is only unsatisfiable if both has\father and Human are rigid.
+For example, the concept description $\exists has\bloodtype.AB \sqcap \diamondsuit (\forall has\bloodtype.A)$ is only unsatisfiable w.r.t. the TBox $AB \sqsubseteq \neg A$ if both has\\bloodtype and (at least one of) AB and A are rigid.

-Related work

-The combination of $\mathcal{ALC}$ with LTL was first considered by Schild [18] and, since then, has developed into a lively research area recently surveyed in [15].
+Related work.
+The combination of $\mathcal{ALC}$ with LTL was first considered by Schild [Schild 1993] and, since then, has developed into a lively research area recently surveyed in [Lutz et al. 2008].
 In the temporalized DL proposed by Schild, temporal operators can be applied to concept descriptions, but not to TBox axioms (and ABoxes are not considered at all).
 Rigid concepts are definable in this logic, but rigid roles are not.
 Schild observes that his logic behaves similarly to the so-called fusion of $\mathcal{ALC}$ and LTL, which shows that the interaction between the $\mathcal{ALC}$ component and the LTL component is limited.
 This observation forms the basis for Schild's proof that reasoning in his logic is EXPTIME-complete.

-The combination of (extensions of) $\mathcal{ALC}$ and LTL in which temporal operators are applied to concept descriptions, TBox axioms, and ABox assertions has been studied by Wolter, Zakharyaschev, and others (see, e.g., [23, 12]).
-In this more general setting, the interaction between the DL component and LTL is much stronger, and the complexity of reasoning is EXPSPACE-complete.
+The combination of (extensions of) $\mathcal{ALC}$ and LTL in which temporal operators are applied to concept descriptions, TBox axioms, and ABox assertions has been studied by Wolter, Zakharyaschev, and others (see, e.g., [Wolter and Zakharyaschev 1999; Gabbay et al. 2003]).
+In this more general setting, the interaction between the DL component and LTL is stronger, and reasoning is EXPSPACE-complete.
 As in Schild's logic, rigid concepts can be defined, but rigid roles cannot.
-As also shown in [12], the addition of rigid roles causes undecidability.
-This already holds for concept satisfiability w.r.t. a global TBox (i.e., where the same TBox axioms must hold at all time points) and with only a single rigid role.
-Decidability can be regained by dropping TBoxes altogether, but the decision problem is still hard for nonelementary time [12].
+In fact, as shown in [Gabbay et al. 2003], the addition of rigid roles causes undecidability.
+This already holds for concept satisfiability w.r.t. a global TBox (i.e., where the same TBox axioms must hold at all time points), without ABoxes, and with only a single rigid role.
+Decidability can be regained by dropping TBoxes altogether, but the decision problem is still hard for non-elementary time [Gabbay et al. 2003].
+The most relevant results mentioned up to here are summarized in Table I.